Due to COVID-19, border restrictions are in place. LEARN MORE

 In Yellowknife's Old Town, the North's most famous lane is as wild and wooly as its name implies.

-Odd machines prowl the Northland, rolling through landscapes no car could endure.
+Odd machines prowl the North, rolling through landscapes no car could endure.
 This amphibious vehicle transports tourists to a remote fishing lodge.

 This is the Arctic Circle, on the Dempster Highway.
 Believe us, lunch tastes better at the top of the world.